lsaacgoncalves2/rEFIND-macOS/README.md

 Open utilities and then terminal.

 5th step:
-Type one at a time:
+Type one at a time.

 ```
 cd /